-Patreon is a membership platform that enables creators to monetize their work directly via subscriptions from their audience.
-It allows creators to focus on their creativity without worrying about unpredictable ad revenue or platform policies.
-Creators can offer various membership tiers with exclusive content, early access, and other benefits, fostering a sense of community and direct engagement with their audience.
-Patreon's business model is positioned to ride the growth of digital content consumption, and the challenges creators face in making content creation a stable career.
+Patreon is a platform for digital content creators with loyal fanbases.
+By offering a membership platform that enables creators to monetize their work directly via subscriptions from their audience, Patreon allows creators to focus on their creativity without worrying about unpredictable ad revenue or platform policies.
+Creators can have various membership tiers with exclusive content, early access, and other benefits, fostering a sense of community and direct engagement with their audience.
+Patreon has been boosted by the increasing value of smaller creators and the growth of private communities.
+In 2025, creators on Patreon alone have surpassed $10 billion in cumulative payouts and over 25 million paid memberships.

 Founding Date